idia640/presentations/week12/PITCHME.md

 ## Objectives

-- Understand the potential for social networks to shape thought, emotion, and behavior
+- Understand the potential for social networks to play a role in social processes
 - Learn about challenges associated with determining influence in a social network
 - Understand the purpose and utility of methods and tools used to measure human behavior within a social economy